-Should the District find that imminent peril to the public health, safety or welfare or compliance with federal or state laws or rules requires adoption of a rule upon fewer than thirty (30) days notice, and states in writing its reasons for that finding, it may proceed without prior notice or hearing, or upon any abbreviated notice and hearing that it may choose, to adopt an emergency rule or rule.
-Any emergency rule so adopted may be effective for no longer than one hundred twenty (120) days.
+Should the District find that imminent peril to the public health, safety or welfare or compliance with federal or state laws or regulations requires adoption of a regulation upon fewer than thirty (30) days notice, and states in writing its reasons for that finding, it may proceed without prior notice or hearing, or upon any abbreviated notice and hearing that it may choose, to adopt an emergency rule or regulation.
+Any emergency regulation so adopted may be effective for no longer than one hundred twenty (120) days.